smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Getting In-Car Microphone Audio/index.md

 ```
 !@

-You will receive a @![iOS]`resultCode`!@ @![android,javaSE,javaEE]`Result!`@! of `SUCCESS`, and should expect to handle this audio pass thru as though it was successful.
+You will receive a @![iOS]`resultCode`!@ @![android,javaSE,javaEE]`Result!`!@ of `SUCCESS`, and should expect to handle this audio pass thru as though it was successful.

 ## Handling the Response
 To process the response that we received from an ended audio capture, we @![iOS]use the `withResponseHandler` property in `SDLManager`'s `send(_ :)` function!@ @![android,javaSE,javaEE] monitor the PerformAudioPassThruResponse by adding a listener to the PerformAudioPassThru RPC before sending it.
-If the response has a successful Result, all of the audio data for the passthrough has been received and is ready for processing!@.
+If the response has a successful Result, all of the audio data for the passthrough has been received and is ready for processing !@.

 @![iOS]
 ##### Objective-C